NoelToy/automatic-relationship-finder/README.md

-# automatic-relationship-finder
+# Automatic Relationship Finder (ARF)

-A Java library for automatic relationship detection between database tables based on column name and data matching.
-Ideal for OLTP data where physical relationships may be absent at the RDBMS level.
-Users can configure column name and data match confidence thresholds to fine-tune results.
+**Automatic Relationship Finder (ARF)** is a Java library that automatically detects implicit relationships between database tables by analyzing column names and data patterns.
+Designed for OLTP environments where physical relationships may not be defined at the RDBMS level, ARF allows users to configure confidence thresholds for column name and data matching, fine-tuning relationship detection precision.
+Additionally, ARF provides control over which data types should be considered in relationship checks, ensuring context-specific and targeted analysis.